aaugustin/django-c10k-demo/README.rst

 handler.

 The ``@websocket`` decorator should only be applied to coroutines.
-It takes care of closing the WebSocket when the handler terminates.
+It takes care of closing the WebSocket connection when the handler terminates.

 Hook for the upgrade to WebSocket .................................